 2010 – While at deaf-owned restaurant in Paris, Nikhil couldn’t understand a deaf waitress using French Sign Language.
 Nikhil wished he was able to learn basic French Sign Language online but did not know where to search.

-2012 – Sophie and Nikhil meet through mutual friends in Melbourne and have have worked together on number of projects for various deaf organistations in Melbourne.
+2012 – Sophie and Nikhil met through mutual friends in Melbourne and have have worked together on number of projects for various deaf organistations in Melbourne.

-2021 - Gold Winners of LinkTree Passion Fund - a global grant program designed to support creators, activists and entrepreneurs in taking their passion to the next level.
-We launch Signhow as a business thanks to this life-changing grant.
+2021 - SignHow became one of the Gold Winners of LinkTree Passion Fund - a global grant program designed to support creators, activists and entrepreneurs in taking their passion to the next level.